Stuffed acorn squash with mushrooms and cranberries is a delicious vegan option for your Christmas dinner! Serve is as an entree or as a side dish.

 Holiday recipes so often are full of less-than-healthy ingredients and are so heavy, so this year I wanted to share some veggie-rich recipes that are still perfect for a holiday feast.
 Enter this stuffed acorn squash!

 Not only is it heavy on the veggies, it’s vegan, too, and easily converted to gluten-free.

 This recipe is visually pretty to look at, making it perfect for a holiday feast like Christmas, Thanksgiving or Easter.

 Don’t forget to pin this post to save it for later!

 Reasons you’ll love stuffed acorn squash

 - it is vegan and easily converted to gluten-free

 - you can prep it ahead and re-warm to serve

 - it’s perfect for a vegan Christmas, Thanksgiving or Easter feast!

-There are three components to this vegetarian stuffed acorn squash, but the good news is you can make each component ahead and assemble later.
-You can also fully cook this stuffed acorn squash and rewarm this to serve in the oven!
+There are three components to this recipe, but the good news is you can make each component ahead and assemble later.
+You can also fully cook this recipe through and rewarm in the oven!